 The investor relations staff can have an impact on a company’s float by paying attention to the following float management activities:

 - Register stock (company initiative).
 If a company has a large amount of unregistered stock, consider having the company’s securities attorneys file with the SEC for a stock registration.
 This will take a number of months to accomplish, as well as a significant amount of legal fees, but can be worthwhile if the result is a large amount of registered shares.
 Indeed, some shareholders may have required the company to register their shares as part of a private placement of the company’s stock.
-Since these investors are likely to sell their shares immediately following registration, it increases the amount of readily available stock.
+Since these investors are likely to sell their shares immediately following registration, it increases the amount of readily available stock, and therefore the size of the float.

 - Only issue common stock.
 When a company issues a wide range of securities, only some may be registered for trading.
 Alternatively, each type may be registered, but the volume of securities of each class represents too small a float to create an active market.
 Accordingly, consider simplifying the capital structure of the business, so that it is only comprised of a large pool of common stock.
 At a minimum, keep an offer open to the holders of all other types of securities to swap them for whatever number of common shares appears appropriate, so that the common stock float gradually increases over time.